Chapter 9 - Cardiovascular System

 Continuous capillaries completely enclose the lumen of the blood vessel.
 Typically found in muscle, nerve, and connective tissue.

 Pericytes are mesenchymal cells with long cytoplasmic processes that partly wrap around continuous capillaries.
-They are involved in blood flow, blood-brain barrier, angiogenesis, and muscle regeneration.
+They are involved in the control of blood flow, blood-brain barrier, angiogenesis, and muscle regeneration.

 Fenestrated capillaries contain numerous small pores (or fenestrations) that make them far more permeable than continuous capillaries.
 Typically found in tissues involved in absorption (e.g., small intestine and kidneys) and some endocrine glands.

 Sinusoidal capillaries are larger than other capillaries and have a discontinuous endothelium.
-This allows easier movement of cells between the blood and tissues.
+This allows easier movement of cells and serum proteins between blood and tissues.
 Sinusoidal capillaries are found in a number of organs including the liver, spleen, and bone marrow.